PhasicFlow/PhasicFlowPlus/phasicFlowCoupling/couplingSystem/unresolved/README.md

 **Integration:**

-The diffusion equation is integrated numerically up to pseudo-time $\tau = 1 \text{ s}$ using a finite volume scheme with `nSteps` iterations.
+The diffusion equation is integrated numerically up to pseudo-time $$\tau = 1 \text{ s}$$ using a finite volume scheme with `nSteps` iterations.
 This ensures consistent and reproducible smoothing independent of the grid size or computational parameters.

 **Characteristics:**
 - The recommended value for standard deviation is around 3 - 6 times particle diameter, depending on the cell-to-particle size ratio.